 Brian A. Klems (@BrianKlems) is the former online editor of WritersDigest.com.
 His blog during his tenure there, The Writer’s Dig—which covered everything writing and publishing—was one of the largest blogs in the writing community.

-At the 2018 SF workshop, she will be teaching on picture book writing and also doing picture book critiques for attendees.
+At the 2019 SF workshop, she is teaching on mystery/thriller writing, and also offering critiques for attendees.

 Adrienne Bell is the author of over a dozen action-packed romances including the bestselling contemporary Second Service series and the Exiles of the Realm paranormal series.

 Her love of story structure led her to create Plot MD, a system for crafting compelling stories.
 She also is the co-host of the weekly podcast The Misfit’s Guide to Writing Indie Romance with Eliza Peake.

 Adrienne lives with her husband and sons on the far edge of the San Francisco Bay Area where she spends her downtime reading, binge watching nerdy television, and scrolling through Disneyland fan sites.